Back

 Displaying Video On Your Website

-Web video is not strictly social media video production, but most folk getting a video for their website also use it on social, so it’s often seen as a little interchangable.
+Web video is not strictly social media video production, but most folks who get a video for their website also use it on social media, so it’s often seen as a little interchangeable.
 Websites, historically, have generally been made for desktop browsers, but more and more, like everything, people are accessing them on mobile phones.
 You can see how people access your website by looking at web traffic and refining it to see the mobile traffic.
 In Google Analytics, going to User and then Tech, it’ll give you a good idea.
 Quick example.
 For the past 90 days, our web traffic at Digital Finch has been 73.3% Desktop, 26.1% mobile and 0.6% Tablet.
 So it’s definitely worth considering our site’s mobile experience and videos, but it’s not the majority.
 As a b2b industry, it is more typical that it’s not mobile-first for the site – your stats might be different.

 If mobile traffic is high, it’s worth focusing on the mobile view of your site for excellent usability and opting for vertical videos.
 It’s also worth looking at the trend of mobile users; if it’s not substantial now, is it growing?
 If you review time on-site for mobile users, that will also let you know if they are struggling at all in general with your site usability.